Amasirat/Obsidian/CSharp(.NET).md

 ## For Loop

 Similar to a C++ for loop.
-However there exists a foreach loop that iterates through arrays and vectors.
+However there exists a foreach loop that iterates through arrays and vectors like in python.

 ### Switch Case